PO Box 40100

 Olympia, WA 98504-0100

-The Natural Resources Division is comprised of 12 attorneys and 7 professional staff.
-The division represents the Commissioner of Public Lands, Department of Natural Resources (DNR), Board of Natural Resources, Forest Practices Board, and other related boards and committees.
+The Natural Resources Division is comprised of 12 attorneys and eight professional staff.
+The division represents the Commissioner of Public Lands, Department of Natural Resources (DNR), Board of Natural Resources, Forest Practices Board, and other related boards and commissions.

-The division provides a broad spectrum of client advice, dispute resolution and litigation services to DNR, which manages 5.6 million acres of forest, range, commercial, agricultural, conservation and aquatic lands.
+The division provides a broad spectrum of client advice, dispute resolution and litigation services to DNR, which manages 7 million acres of forest, range, commercial, agricultural, conservation and aquatic lands.
 Much of this land (3 million acres) is state trust land that provides revenue to help pay for construction of public schools, universities and other state institutions, and county services.
-Since 1970, DNR-managed lands have generated more than $7 billion.

 The division also provides legal services to the Forest Practices Board, which adopts rules that establish standards for forest practices such as timber harvest, forest road construction, and forest chemical application, and to DNR as it implements and enforces these rules on approximately 9 million acres of state and privately owned forest lands.
 The division supports DNR’s role in regulating surface mine reclamation, suppressing fires on forestland, and removing derelict vessels from state-owned aquatic lands.